 Transforming Trauma Care

-Oregon Health & Science University (OHSU) is a Level 1 trauma center in Portland Oregon, providing tertiary trauma care for the Pacific Northwest.
-Designated in 1988 by the Oregon Trauma Systems Section of the Department of Human Services, OHSU has a long history of commitment to the care of injured patients, to training residents and to research.
+Oregon Health & Science University is a Level 1 trauma center in Portland, Oregon, providing tertiary trauma care for the Pacific Northwest.
+Designated in 1988 by the Oregon Trauma Systems Section of the Department of Human Services, OHSU has a long history of commitment to the care of injured patients, the training residents, and to research.
 In 2012, OHSU received a three year verification by the American College of Surgeons.

-OHSU is able to meet its obligations as a Level 1 trauma center due to the substantial commitment of a large number of professionals at this institution.
-Teamwork is an overarching factor that leads to successful treatment of seriously injured patients.
-Leaders in hospital administration have invested resources, medical school faculty has committed their expertise and time, and hospital employees have chosen to specialize in trauma care, resulting in a broadly based commitment to transforming trauma care.
+OHSU is able to meet its obligations as a Level 1 trauma center through the skill and expertise of our surgeons, residents nurse practitioners, physician assistants, nurses and ancillary staff.
+The multidisciplinary teamwork found within OHSU is the overarching factor that leads to successful treatment of seriously injured patients.
+The resources invested in our program by hospital administration, the expertise and time contributed by our medical school faculty, and the dedication of our health care specialists all result in a broadly based commitment to transforming trauma care.